operasoftware/devopera/README.md

 To start developing Dev.Opera run `grunt dev`, it would take up to 1 minute to:

-1. Buid site in a limited mode with only latest 150 posts.
+1. Build site in a limited mode with only latest 150 posts.
 2. Start local server on `http://0.0.0.0:33310` address.
 3. Open it in your default browser.
 4. Launch a `watch` task for all files.